 Start Writing Legacy Application Modernization Roadmaps with ModLogix

 In RackSpace’s global survey, 20% of respondents indicated that they intend to repurchase software or tools for migration purposes.
 While it’s okay to develop your plan on your own, leaning on a professional service is probably the smartest thing to do.
 You’ll get a plan that works, created with expertise and not speculation.

-ModLogix has been helping companies like yours transform their legacy applications for 8 years now, and we’ve seen just about everything there is to see when it comes to modernizing enterprise software.
+ModLogix has been helping companies with application modernization services for 8 years now, and we’ve seen just about everything there is to see when it comes to modernizing enterprise software.
 Our team has extensive experience in all areas of application modernization.